 gatsby-transformer-remark (and markdown for static site generators generally), is that it supports frontmatter–a flexible way of managing information about a piece of content.
 If you're trying to correlate this with WordPress, frontmatter may include the post title, categories & tags, publish date, post status, template, or any information you may store in post meta.
 For blog posts, I decided to start small and keep it to title, date, and category.

-The rest of the content can be managed with regular markdown, and when absolutely necessary, I can either use HTML to spin up a quick, one-off element or use a custom web component like this info alert:
+The rest of the content can be managed with regular markdown, and when absolutely necessary, I can either use HTML to spin up a quick, one-off element or use a custom React component with MDX like this info call out:

 This is the first post I've written using my new Gatsby site, but one thing I already notice that I like better is the near-instant feedback I get when I save a post.
 When I save the post, and move back to the browser, my changes are there.
 No hitting save (or worry about accidentally hitting publish), no special previews, no refreshing.
 Hell, I don't even have to hit save because my editor is get to autosave every time I click away from it.